Hello and welcome to the University YMCA!

 - An assigned Y Achievers Peer mentor

-- Share weekly student experiences with assigned Y Achievers Peer Mentor and a small group of students.
+- Weekly meet ups with Y Achievers Peer Mentor team and a small group of students.

-- Virtually learn to network while building a network - Y staff and professionals will be available monthly to support you and contribute to building your network!
+- Learn to network while building a network - Y staff and professionals will be available monthly to support you and contribute to building your network!

 NOTE* Page Scholars who join Y CAP are provided opportunities to serve youth up to 8th grade to meet scholarship requirements as well as other service opportunities.

-Y Mentors Story Telling and Book Club provides college students opportunities to mentor as a team.
+Y Mentors programs provide college students opportunities to mentor as a team.
 Students who qualify through FASFA may apply work study funds while others may choose to volunteer.
 Opportunities to serve and/or lead the mentoring programs are available to students across all majors.
 Meet Student Leaders here!

-- Y Mentors Comic Book Club (4-5 graders)
+- Y Mentors Comic Book Club (3 – 5 grade)

-#TAKE5 workshops are a movement that utilizes youth-voice and “photovoice” projects to destigmatize mental illness.
-Workshop Mentors for middle and high school aged youth.
-Youth will practice destress activities with the team, learn about myths and facts of mental health and understand how their voice can create change for self and community.
+Mental Health Education workshops promote youth-voice, promote creative expression (photovoice with narratives) to dispel myths and destigmatize mental illness.
+Youth will practice destress activities with the team, learn about the facts surrounding the health of their brain and how to maintain wellness.
+Youth will learn about resources and how their voice can create change for self and community.
 Meet Student Leaders here!

-Y Just Chillin’ is a public health initiative that provides college students an opportunity to develop and apply a variety of skills – from outreach on campus, to facilitating de-stress and stamp out mental health stigma conversations to mentoring youth in the community and more.
+Y Just Chillin' events is a public health prevention initiative that provides college students an opportunity to develop and apply a variety of skills – from outreach on campus, to facilitating destress activities to leading focused conversations on mental health stigma.
+Some opportunities to serve youth will be off campus.
 Meet Student Leaders here!

 University Y Impact